 How We Do It

 We don’t receive any public subsidy, meaning we rely entirely on generous donations.
 Our work is enormously important: every day we see people’s lives transformed.
 And it simply wouldn’t be possible without the kindness of both friends and strangers.
-So if you’re thinking of donating, we want to thank you from the bottom of our hearts – you’ll be giving someone the chance to realise their full potential, provide for their children, or recover from an illness with dignity.

 Every year, we hold fundraising events, which are essential for our work – and great fun to boot.